drivr-old/dd-ui/src/datetimepicker/docs/readme.md

  	:
  	The date object.

+ * `ng-change`
+ 	:
+ 	Can be used together with `ng-model` to call a function whenever the datetime changes.

  * `date-disabled (date, mode)`
  	_(Default: null)_ :
  	An optional expression to disable visible options based on passing date and current mode _(day|month|year)_.